 In accordance with the provisions of Sec.
-162 German Stock Corporation Act (Aktiengesetz - AktG), this remuneration report explains the application of the remuneration system for members of the CECONOMY AG Management Board and Supervisory Board and describes the amount and structure of remuneration individually granted and owed to current and former members of the Management Board and the Supervisory Board in the financial year 2021/22.1 The remuneration report also complies with the recommendations and suggestions of the German Corporate Governance Code in the version dated 28 April 2022.
-This remuneration report will be submitted for the first time to CECONOMY AG's Annual General Meeting, which is expected to take place on 22 February 2023, for approval in accordance with Sec.
+162 German Stock Corporation Act (Aktiengesetz - AktG), this remuneration report explains the application of the remuneration system for members of the CECONOMY AG Management Board and Supervisory Board and describes the amount and structure of remuneration individually granted and owed to current and former members of the Management Board and the Supervisory Board in financial year 2022/23.
+The remuneration report also complies with the recommendations and suggestions of the German Corporate Governance Code in the version dated 28 April 2022.
+This remuneration report will be submitted to CECONOMY AG's Annual General Meeting, which is expected to take place on 14 February 2024, for approval in accordance with Sec.
 120a para.
 4 AktG.